C-MCheng/CUDA-CompressibleFlow/README.md

 This software is to simulate one-dimensional compressible fluid dynamics.
 ## Requirements
 - OS: Windows-x64 | Linux-x64 | macOS-arm64
-- Graphics: Nvidia GPU (If you want to switch on CUDA-acceleration.)
+- Graphics: NVIDIA GPU (If you want to switch on CUDA-acceleration.)
 - Programming skills: Python and NumPy
 ## Software features
 - Just-in-time compilation